2100032578cse/HabitFit-tracker/README.md

 ## Overview

-**Habit_fit_tracker** is a comprehensive habit-tracking application designed to help users set, track, and achieve their personal fitness goals while monitoring daily habits, mental health, and overall well-being.
+**HabitFit Tracker** is a comprehensive habit-tracking application designed to help users set, track, and achieve their personal fitness goals while monitoring daily habits, mental health, and overall well-being.
 The app offers a user-friendly interface to manage and analyze habits, and it fosters a supportive community for challenges and social sharing.

 ## Features